Pitt, Kidman films to premiere at Cannes in 2012

 And Twilight fans will also be keen to get their teeth into “On the Road,” the adaptation of Jack Kerouac’s classic novel from Brazilian director Walter Salles.
 Its cast includes Twilight co-star Kristen Stewart as well as Viggo Mortensen and Kirsten Dunst.

-Contenders from host country France include “Vous N‘Avez Encore Rien Vu,” from veteran European festival favorite Alain Resnais, 89, and Jacques Audiard’s “De Rouille et D‘Os” (“Rust and Bone”) starring Oscar-winner Marion Cotillard.
+Contenders from host country France include “Vous N‘Avez Encore Rien Vu,” from veteran European festival favourite Alain Resnais, 89, and Jacques Audiard’s “De Rouille et D‘Os” (“Rust and Bone”) starring Oscar-winner Marion Cotillard.

 Austrian filmmaker Michael Haneke, a former Palme d‘Or winner, is also competing with his French film “Amour” starring Isabelle Huppert.